FranDepascuali/extensions-ts/README.md

 These guidelines ensure that extensions are self-contained, isolated, shareable, and testable by definition.

 For a deeper dive into the reasoning behind the design of `extensions-ts`, check out my blog post: [Introducing extensions to TypeScript](https://depa-thoughts.vercel.app/extensions-typescript/).

-While extensions-ts provides extensions themselves, the main goal of this repository is to inspire developers to embrace and extend their own entities (as an alternative to OOP-based solutions).

 ## Tests